Legal Contracts for Business: Everything You Need to Know

 - Employee handbook.
 This will set out rules and guidelines for employee conduct in the workplace in order to maintain a healthy, positive, and safe work environment.
 This can be useful no matter the size of your business, as it will standardize and clearly define the conduct that you expect from your employees.
 By signing this document, an employee attests that they understand what is in the handbook and that they will honor it.

 These are just some examples of the many business contracts you may encounter, each offering many variations depending on the scenario they pertain to.
 If you need help understanding legal contracts for business, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.